manuGil/online-core/docs/source/systems-model.rst

-Task 1
+Task 2
-   In many universities they teach conceptual modelling by asking the students to create a conceptual model for making a cup of tea or coffee.
+   In many universities, they teach conceptual modelling by asking the students to create a conceptual model for making a cup of tea or coffee.
-   Create your own conceptual model for making tea or coffee.
+   *Create a conceptual model for making tea or coffee.*

-A conceptual model serve as the first step towards creating such a computer model.
+A conceptual model serves as the first step towards creating such a computer model.
 A  conceptual model for making tea represents a non-spatial model.
 However, as a geo-scientist are interested in spatial and temporal models.
-You are also interested in implementing your model in a modelling software, using your spatial data.
+You are also interested in implementing your model using modelling software, using your spatial data.

-When `modelling a system <System Modelling_>`_, the components of a conceptual model includes three elements: *boundaries, variables and parameters*.
+When |ltb| `modelling a system <System Modelling_>`_, the components of a conceptual model includes three elements: *boundaries, variables and parameters*.

 .. attention::
    **Question.**
-   For the conceptual model you created in the task 1.
+   For the conceptual model, you created in Task 2.

    + Can you define the boundary of the model, a variable and a parameter?
    + Is the variable you defined, a state variable?